Osomudeya/azure-hub-spoke-terraform/README.md

 **Problem:** After deployment, VM1 in Spoke1 cannot ping VM2 in Spoke2, even though both are peered to the Hub.

 **Root Cause:** In a hub-spoke topology, spokes communicate through the hub by default.
-However, for direct VM-to-VM communication between spokes, you need actual spoke-to-spoke peering.
+However, for direct VM-to-VM communication between spokes, I need actual spoke-to-spoke peering.

 **Solution:** The Terraform configuration includes direct spoke-to-spoke peering resources.
 Verify they exist: